 Lewis Hamilton has taken the most pole positions at Spa, with six.

 There are four previous Belgian Grand Prix polesitters on the current grid.
-Aside from Lewis Hamilton’s record tally of six, Charles Leclerc, Max Verstappen and Carlos Sainz have each started from pole here once.
+Aside from Lewis Hamilton’s record tally of six, Charles Leclerc has two poles and Max Verstappen and Carlos Sainz have each started from pole here once.

-Max Verstappen took pole in 2022 but a grid penalty demoted him to 14th on the grid.
-It was only the second time that the fastest qualifier at Spa did not actually start from pole position.
+Max Verstappen set the fastest time in qualifying in 2022 but a grid penalty demoted him to 14th on the grid.
+He set the fastest qualifying time again in 2023, but another grid penalty demoted him to sixth on the grid.
+2023 was only the third time that the fastest qualifier at Spa did not actually start from pole position.
 Juan Pablo Monotya was forced to start from the back of the grid after stalling at the start of the formation lap in the 2001 Belgian Grand Prix.

 Juan Manuel Fangio, Graham Hill, Alain Prost, Ayrton Senna, Jacques Villeneuve, Mika Hakkinen and Lewis Hamilton are the seven drivers who’ve taken back-to-back poles at Spa Francorchamps.